What is Dementia?

 Lasting Powers of Attorney

-Lasting Powers of Attorney are documents that allow you to appoint a named person or persons (Attorneys) to make decisions for you in the future when you may no longer have the mental capacity to make those decisions for yourself or where you might just need a bit of help (in respect of your financial affairs only).
+Lasting Powers of Attorney are documents that allow you to appoint a named person or persons (Attorneys) to make decisions for you in the future when you may need some assistance, or when you no longer have the mental capacity to make those decisions for yourself.
+You must have the required mental capacity at the time that you make a Lasting Power of Attorney.

 You can appoint Attorneys to deal with your Property and Finances, for example paying bills, buying and selling properties and managing your bank accounts.
-Once the Lasting Power of Attorney is registered, your Attorneys can help you whilst you still have capacity, with your consent.
+The Power of Attorney cannot be used until it has been registered.
+Whilst you have capacity your Attorneys can only act with your consent.

-You can also appoint Attorneys to make decisions on your behalf regarding your Health and Welfare, such as making decisions about where you are living and what treatment you are receiving.
+You can also appoint Attorneys to make decisions regarding your Health and Welfare, such as making decisions about where you are living and what treatment you receive (or refuse).
 Your Attorneys will only be able to make decisions of this nature if you reach a point where you no longer have capacity to make them yourself.
+A Lasting Power of Attorney is important to ensure that your wishes are carried out by somebody that you trust.
+Without a Lasting Power of Attorney in place, any decisions would be made by medical professionals.

 If you have received a diagnosis of dementia and you still have mental capacity, you should look to prepare a Lasting Power of Attorney as soon as possible if you do not already have one in place.